1979 South Australian state election: Background

 Premier Don Dunstan abruptly resigned as premier on 15 February 1979, due to ill health, and was succeeded by Deputy Premier Des Corcoran.
 Dunstan also resigned from parliament, and his seat was retained for Labor by Greg Crafter at the by-election in March 1979.

 Spurred by positive opinion polls, and seeking to escape the shadow of Dunstan by gaining a mandate of his own, Corcoran called a snap election, without informing the party apparatus.
 The election campaign was plagued by problems, which allowed an opening for the Liberals under Tonkin.
 It did not help matters that The Advertiser was biased toward the Liberal campaign.

-Summary of results
+Results

 Labor suffered a large swing, losing seven seats (six to the Liberals, one to Independent Labor Norm Peterson).
 The Liberals also won 55 percent of the two-party vote to Labor's 45 percent.
 In most of Australia, this would have been enough for a landslide Liberal victory.
-However, the Liberals only won 13 seats in Adelaide, netting them a total of 25 seats, a bare majority of two.
+However, much of the Liberal margin was wasted on landslides in their heartland.
+The Liberals only won 13 seats in Adelaide, netting them a total of 25 seats, a bare majority of two.
 Narrow as it was, it was the first time the main non-Labor party in South Australia had won the most seats while also winning a majority of the vote since the Liberal and Country League won 50.3 percent of the two-party vote in 1959.